influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withNodeSelectorTermsMixin(nodeSelectorTerms)
 ```

-Required.
+"Required.
 A list of node selector terms.
-The terms are ORed.
+The terms are ORed."

 **Note:** This function appends passed data to existing values

 ## obj spec.affinity.podAffinity

-Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)).
+"Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s))."

 ### fn spec.affinity.podAffinity.withPreferredDuringSchedulingIgnoredDuringExecution